AJ8GH/github-language-api/README.md

 * Used TDD and OOP principles to ensure my code stayed readable and maintainable
 * Applied the Single Responsibility Principle in keeping classes and functions short and with a clear purpose
-* Created the `GitHubDataParser` class, responsible for manipulating the raw JSON data from the GitHub API, in order to separate the logic involved in this process, from the JavaScript code in `interface.js`.
+* Created the `Deserializer` class, responsible for manipulating the raw JSON data from the GitHub API, in order to separate the logic involved in this process, from the JavaScript code in `interface.js`.
 The Interface code is responsible for manipulating the DOM
+* Created the `GitHubApiClient` class, responsible for making HTTP calls to the GitHub API
 * Tracked code quality using CodeClimate and Better Code Hub
 * Used ESLint to ensure consistent style and ensure there were no syntax errors
 * Stored message string constants in a `translations/enGB.js` file, further separating concerns, and allowing for scalability